 Remember its always best to follow the general rule.
 Aim to provide enough feed to keep the fish eating for 10 minutes; 15 minutes for aggressive programs.
 Reduce feeding in the winter and before severe cold snaps, and take advantage of the warm days.
 In the spring and summer, watch the feeding time closely to ensure you don’t overfeed.

-The question we are asked more often than any other, “Won’t hybrids eat everything in my pond?”
-We feed hybrid striped bass every day, all year; and these fish only eat smallest fish and only until they’re full, one to two times per day just like most other fish.
+The question we are asked more often than any other, “Will hybrids eat everything in my pond?”
+We work with hybrid striped bass every day, all year; and these fish only eat smallest fish and only until they’re full, one to two times per day just like most other fish.
 In a tank, they stop eating just after a few floating pellets.
 Unlike a largemouth bass that will strike a lure just after eating a fish, the hybrids will hold off until later, when they’re hungry again. fish farm near me